Sister Society: Association Internationale Jacques Ellul

 Bruce MacKay

 Bruce Mackay is the son of missionaries in South India but moved to New Zealand in 1960.
-He has degrees in Horticulture, Landscape Architecture, and Ecology.
-He has worked extensively in local government and private practice as a landscape designer, recreation planner and ecologist in New Zealand and the UK for over 30 years.
-He has been involved with the South Pacific Christian Anarchist movement and with small Christian Anabaptist groups in Birmingham UK (Peace Church) and in Hamilton, New Zealand (Ex-iles).
-He discovered Ellul’s work about 1978.
-Eager to read untranslated works of Ellul, he embarked on a translation of Ellul’s Islam and Judeo-Christianity which was published in 2015.
+He has degrees in horticulture, landscape architecture, and ecology.
+He has worked extensively in local government and private practice as a landscape designer, recreation planner, and ecologist in New Zealand and the UK for over thirty years.
+He has been involved with the South Pacific Christian Anarchist movement and with small Christian Anabaptist groups in Birmingham, UK (Peace Church) and in Hamilton, New Zealand (Ex-iles).
+He discovered Ellul’s work in about 1978.
+Eager to read untranslated works of Ellul, he embarked on a translation of Ellul’s Islam and Judeo-Christianity, which was published in 2015.

 Carl Mitcham

-Carl Mitcham is Professor of Liberal Arts and International Studies at the Colorado School of Mines and a professor at the European Graduate School in Saas-Fee, Switzerland.
-Earlier he served as Director of the Science, Technology, and Society program at Penn State.
-He is an eminent philosopher of technology, and the author, editor, or co-editor of many works including Philosophy and Technology (1972), Theology and Technology (1984), The Encyclopedia of Science, Technology, and Ethics (rev. 2005), and the standard introduction to the field, Thinking Through Technology: The Path Between Engineering and Philosophy (1994).
-He is a founding board member of the IJES.
+Carl Mitcham is professor of liberal arts and international studies at the Colorado School of Mines and and a professor at the European Graduate School in Saas-Fee, Switzerland.
+Earlier he served as director of the Science, Technology, and Society program at Penn State.
+He is an eminent philosopher of technology, and the author, editor, or co-editor of many works, including Philosophy and Technology (1972), Theology and Technology (1984), The Encyclopedia of Science, Technology, and Ethics (rev., 2005), and the standard introduction to the field, Thinking Through Technology: The Path Between Engineering and Philosophy (1994).
+He is a founding board member of IJES.

 Michael Morelli

-Michael Morelli, PhD, is Assistant Dean of Undergraduate Studies at Northwest Seminary and College in Vancouver, British Columbia.
-He recently completed his doctorate at the University of Aberdeen, Scotland, which focuses on theology, ethics, and technology in the work of Jacques Ellul and Paul Virilio.
-Michael studies theological ethics, meaning he is fascinated by the ways God's truth confronts and changes the realities that make up our existence.
+Michael Morelli, PhD, is assistant dean of undergraduate studies at Northwest Seminary and College in Vancouver, British Columbia.
+He recently completed his doctorate at the University of Aberdeen, Scotland, which focused on theology, ethics, and technology in the work of Jacques Ellul and Paul Virilio.
+Michael studies theological ethics, meaning that he is fascinated by the ways that God’s truth confronts and changes the realities that make up our existence.
 Prior to his return to the theological academy, he worked in local church ministry, and he continues to serve the church in a lay capacity.
 He also publishes and presents on a variety of topics within the fields of theology, morality, culture, politics, and technology.

 Jeffrey Shaw

-Jeff Shaw (PhD, Salve Regina) is Associate Professor of Strategy and Policy in the college of distance education at Salve Regina (USA).
-He is the author of Illusions of Freedom: Thomas Merton & Jacques Ellul on Technology & the Human Condition (2014) and editor ˆJacques Ellul on Violence, Resistance, and War (2016).
-He is co-editor of the forthcoming Wars of Religion: An Encyclopedia of Faith and Conflict and co-author of the forthcoming The Reformers on War, Peace, and Justice: A Survey.
+Jeff Shaw (PhD, Salve Regina) is associate professor of strategy and policy in the College of Distance Education at Salve Regina University, Rhode Island.
+He is the author of Illusions of Freedom: Thomas Merton and Jacques Ellul on Technology and the Human Condition (2014) and editor of Jacques Ellul on Violence, Resistance, and War (2016).
+He is co-editor of Wars of Religion: An Encyclopedia of Faith and Conflict and co-author of The Reformers on War, Peace, and Justice: A Survey.
 Jeff received an MA in military history from the American Military University and in national security studies from the Air Command and Staff College (USA).

 Richard Stivers

-Richard Stivers is Emeritus Professor of Sociology at Illinois State Unversity.
-He is the author of many acclaimed critical studies of technology, ethics, and culture such as Evil in Modern Myth and Ritual (1983), The Culture of Cynicism: American Morality in Decline (1994), Technology as Magic: The Triumph of the Irrational (1999), Hair of the Dog (rev. ed.
-2000), Shades of Loneliness: Pathologies of a Technological Society (2004), and The Illusion of Freedom and Equality (2008).
+Richard Stivers is emeritus professor of sociology at Illinois State University.
+He is the author of many acclaimed critical studies of technology, ethics, and culture, such as Evil in Modern Myth and Ritual (1983), The Culture of Cynicism: American Morality in Decline (1994), Technology as Magic: The Triumph of the Irrational (1999), Hair of the Dog (rev. ed., 2000), Shades of Loneliness: Pathologies of a Technological Society (2004), and The Illusion of Freedom and Equality (2008).

 Sue Wentworth

-Sue F. Wentworth (Ph.D., Emory University), now a writer living in Cambridge, MA, served for many years as a lay leader and liturgist for St. Mary’s Church (Roman Catholic) and St. Margaret’s Church (Episcopal) in Annapolis, MD.
-Prior to this she taught systematic theology as an adjunct professor at Candler School of Theology, Emory, and was Manager of Public Affairs for Cox Enterprises.
-Her article “’On the Lookout for the Unexpected’: Ellul as Combative Contemplative” appeared in the July 2013 Ellul Forum.
+Sue F. Wentworth (PhD, Emory University), now a writer living in Cambridge, Massachusetts, served for many years as a lay leader and liturgist for St. Mary’s Church (Roman Catholic) and St. Margaret’s Church (Episcopal) in Annapolis, Maryland.
+Prior to this she taught systematic theology as an adjunct professor at Candler School of Theology, Emory, and was manager of public affairs for Cox Enterprises.
+Her article “‘On the Lookout for the Unexpected’: Ellul as Combative Contemplative” appeared in the July 2013 Ellul Forum.